Show HN: Semble – Code search for agents that uses 98% fewer tokens than grep

 TLDR

-• Semble is a CPU-only code search library for agents combining Model2Vec embeddings and BM25 with RRF fusion, indexing repos in ~250ms and querying in ~1.5ms.
+• Semble is a CPU-only code search library for AI agents combining Model2Vec embeddings and BM25 with RRF fusion, indexing repos in ~250ms and querying in ~1.5ms.

 Key Takeaways